Marist in Manhattan

 Students should consult with the Marist Students Financial Services Office in advance to explore their options.

-Where do students reside?
+Where do the students live?

 What is there to do in New York City?